Skip to main content

 • “I am playing with no glitches or game-breaking errors.”

-• “I have never in my life played such a buggy mess of a "full release"; if you told me this was early beta I'd believe you.”
+• “I have never in my life played such a buggy mess of a 'full release'; if you told me this was an early beta I'd believe you.”

-• “The bugs and glitches are just so overwhelming and with having a bug that hard locks your playthrough not even a quarter into story, is truly just unacceptable.”
+• “The bugs and glitches are just so overwhelming, with a bug that hard locks your playthrough not even a quarter into the story; this is truly just unacceptable.”

 • optimization